awsdocs/aws-lambda-developer-guide/doc_source/API_CreateEventSourceMapping.md

 Required: No

  ** [StartingPosition](#API_CreateEventSourceMapping_RequestSyntax) **   <a name="SSS-CreateEventSourceMapping-request-StartingPosition"></a>
 The position in a stream from which to start reading\.
-Required for Amazon Kinesis and Amazon DynamoDB Streams sources\. `AT_TIMESTAMP` is only supported for Amazon Kinesis streams\.
+Required for Amazon Kinesis, Amazon DynamoDB, and Amazon MSK Streams sources\. `AT_TIMESTAMP` is only supported for Amazon Kinesis streams\.
 Type: String
 Valid Values:` TRIM_HORIZON | LATEST | AT_TIMESTAMP`
 Required: No